dominictarr/npm-atomic-publish/README.md

 publish a module with a single http request.

+# note

+this is not currently fully working, npm uses couchdb update rules that drop out attachments from an update, which this depends on.
+It will successfully work the first time, subsequent updates will not have the attachments.

+once https://github.com/isaacs/npmjs.org/pull/133  is merged, it will be fully functional.

 # how this works.

 1. *CHECK_CACHE* check for `~/.npm/{module_name}/.cache.json`,
-   if it's not present, assume it's a fresh publish, else, goto *PUBLISH*
+   if it's not present, assume it's a new module and goto *DEFAULTS*, else, goto *PUBLISH*

-2. *DEFAULTS* set up the doc for a fresh publish.
+2. *DEFAULTS* set up the doc for a fresh publish. goto *PUBLISH*

 3. *PUBLISH* add the tarball inline to the document,
    and attempt to push to the registry.